G-Node/nix/Contributing.md

 The NIX data entities can have different types of relationships.
 For example a *Block* can have different *Sections* and *Sources,* while *Sections* and *Sources* can have different child *Sections* or *Sources* respectively and so on.
-In general the entities can have 1-n or n-m relationships.
+Entities can be restricted to 1-n relationship, but in some contexts also allow for n-m relationships.
 Sub-entities with 1-n relationship are accessible from their parent entity through *getEntity()* or *entities()* methods, where *Entity* is the name of the entity, e.g. *getSource* or *sources*.